-How does the Moon seem to change its shape?

-Activity: Changing shapes of the Moon
+Provide the Moon seem to change its shape?
+Activity: Changing shapes of the Moon Moon What to Do: 1.
+Draw a table like the one shown below.
+Date Shape of the Index of the Moon

-Date

-Shape of the

-moon

 - 2. Look at the night sky and observe the Moon. - 3.
 Write the date and draw the shape of the Moon in the table. - 4.
 Repeat Steps 2 and 3 for five days. - 5.
 Share your findings with your classmates.